catalyst-cloud/catalystcloud-docs/source/first-instance/ansible.rst

   Catalyst recommends customers use Ansible >= 2.0 and Shade >= 1.4 with the
   Catalyst Cloud.

+|
+|

 OpenStack credentials
 =====================

-Before we can run the playbooks we need to setup our OpenStack credentials, the easiest way to achieve this is to make use of environment variables.
-We will make use of the standard variables provided by an OpenStack RC file as described at :ref:`source-rc-file`.
-These variables are read by the Ansible ``os_auth`` module to provide Ansible with permissions to access the Catalyst Cloud APIs.
+Before running the Ansible playbooks, ensure your OpenStack credentials have been set up.
+The easiest way to achieve this is by making use of environment variables.
+Use the standard variables provided by an OpenStack RC file as described in :ref:`source-rc-file`.
+These variables are read by the Ansible ``os_auth`` module, and will provide Ansible with the credentials required to access the Catalyst Cloud APIs.

 .. note::

- If you do not source an OpenStack RC file, you will need to set a few mandatory authentication attributes in the playbooks.
-See the vars section of the playbooks for details.
+ If credentials are not set up by sourcing an OpenStack RC file, a few mandatory authentication attributes will need to be included in the playbooks.
+ See the "vars" section of the playbooks for details.

-Now we have an Ansible installation that includes the required OpenStack modules and have setup our OpenStack credentials we can proceed to build our first instance.
-We have split the first instance playbooks into two playbook files, the first playbook ``create-network.yml`` creates the required network components and the second playbook ``launch-instance.yml`` launches the instance.
+Once the Ansible installation includes the required OpenStack modules, and the OpenStack credentials have been set up, a first instance may be built.
+The first instance playbooks have been split up as follows:

+* The first playbook, ``create-network.yml`` creates the required network components.
+* The second playbook, ``launch-instance.yml`` launches the instance.

+|
+|

 Run the create network playbook
 ===============================

-Lets take a look at what tasks the create network playbook is going to
-complete:
+These are the tasks the ``create-network.yml`` playbook will perform:

 .. code-block:: bash